-The Chapel is owned by the Dominican Sisters of St Catherine of Siena based in King Williams's Town, South Africa.
-Their order was founded in 1877 by a group of women from Augsburg Germany.
+The Chapel was owned by the Dominican Sisters of St Catherine of Siena based in King Williamís Town, South Africa.
+Their order was founded in 1877 by a group of women from Augsburg, Germany.

-The Chapel is dedicated to the Holy Spirit and St Martin, a Dominican Saint of Porres in Lima, Peru.
-He had a knowledge of medicine and was made a Saint through his great devotion to The Lord and charitable acts to the sick and poor.
+The Chapel was dedicated to the Holy Spirit and St Martin, a Dominican Saint of pores in Lima.
+Peru.
+He had a knowledge of medicine and was made a Saint through his great devotion to The Lord and charitable acts to the sick and the poor.

 The Sisters bought the land and Stoke Lodge in 1948 and their Chapel began in a small room in the Lodge.
 Members of the public were allowed to attend their daily mass.
-At that time St Martin's was a private boarding school for girls of any denomination aged 11 to 18.
-They too attended worship.
+At that time, St Martin's was a private boarding school for girls of any denomination aged 11 to 18 years.
+They too, attended worship.

-In 1962/63 the school was greatly enlarged and became voluntary aided for boys and girls, Sister Louis Bertrand serving as headmistress for 26 years.
-At the same time the Convent was enlarged to include the new distinctive triangular shaped, copper roofed Chapel.
-This was opened on the first of January 1964.
+In 1962/3, the school was greatly enlarged and became voluntary aided for boys and girls, Sister Louis Bertrand serving as Headmistress for 26 years.
+At the same time, the convent was enlarged to include a very distinctive triangular shaped, copper roofed Chapel.
+This was opened on 1st January 1964.

 The number of nuns living at the Convent declined over the years until only two were left in residence.
 They moved into the Lodge next to the school which was altered and made larger to also accommodate a small chapel.
 The remainder of the site was sold for housing, which began in 2012.
 Arsonists pre-empted the demolition of the Chapel by razing it to the ground in an attempt to steal the copper from the roof.
 In 2012 Sister Louis passed away, Sister Cornelia went into sheltered housing and the Lodge was sold.